spotlightpa/poor-richard/content/news/2022-10-21-SPLVOTERPROF.md

 published = 2022-10-01T05:00:41-04:00
 slug = "pa-election-day-2022-mastriano-shapiro-fetterman-oz-voter-profiles"
 suppress-date = false
-title = "11 Pennsylvanians on the candidates for governor and U.S. Senate, and why some are still undecided" topics = ["Elections"]
+title = "11 Pennsylvanians on the candidates for governor and US Senate, and why some are still undecided" topics = ["Elections"]
 +++